chiefabel7/azure-compute-docs/articles/container-instances/using-azure-container-registry-mi.md

 ## Limitations
 * Windows containers don't support system-assigned managed identity-authenticated image pulls with ACR, only user-assigned.

+> [!NOTE]
+> Managed identity access to a private Azure Container Registry can be configured **only** via an ARM/Bicep template or the latest Azure CLI.

 ## Configure registry authentication

 Your container registry must have Trusted Services enabled.
 To find instructions on how to enable trusted services, see [Allow trusted services to securely access a network-restricted container registry][allow-access-trusted-services].